Health-RI/img2catalog/README.md

 ## Configuration

 An example configuration file `config.toml` is supplied with this project.
-By default, `xnatdcat` will look for a configuration file in `~/.xnatdcat/config.toml`.
+By default, `img2catalog` will look for a configuration file in `~/.img2catalog/config.toml`.
 The tool will not create the file or folder if it does not exist, you will have to do so manually.
 If the file does not exist, the example file will be used.